-15. Upon the receipt by any gaoler of any such last mentioned Gaoler on receipt order the person named in such order shall be immediately and without fee or reward discharged from custody in respect of the offence or matter to which such order relates.
+15. Upon the receipt by any gaoler of any such last mentioned Gaoler on receipt order the person named in such order shall be immediately and of order to liberate person without fee or reward discharged from custody in respect of the in custody. offence or matter to which such order relates.